CHRISTIAN EDUCATION AT FIRST BAPTIST

 College Students: Our church financially supports and is involved with the Campus Christian Ministry (CCM) organization at UVM.
 We rejoice when students join us for their college years in Burlington.
 We have had students visit and get involved from St. Michael’s College and Champlain College as well.
 The Board of Christian Education provides scholarship support for college students who are part of the FBC family and have done so for many years.
 The Heim Scholarship, named for long-time Pastor David J. Heim, has provided financial support for theological studies by at least four students from the congregation since it was established in the late 1980’s.

 Adult Christian Education: First Baptist Church offers a variety of opportunities for adult Christian Education.
 Guest speakers and leaders of the church provide topics of interest after worship at least once a month.
 Each fall and each spring the Pastor leads a Book Discussion on several evenings, which provides for the attendees to read the book first and then discuss it together.
 Examples have been “The Hobbit,” “Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road,” “The Great Divorce,” “The Book of Joy”, and “Learning to Walk in the Dark.”
-During the regular “church year” (Sept.-May) there is a weekly Bible Study at lunch time.
-Pastor Karen Mendes is a real scholar of the Bible and really illuminates the background and historical context of obscure and familiar passages.
-We have studied several of the Gospels, the Book of Isaiah and even the challenging Book of Revelation.
+From September to May there is a weekly Bible Study at lunch time.
+Rev. Karen Mendes is a real scholar of the Bible and really illuminates the background and historical context of obscure and familiar passages.
+We have studied all of the Gospels, the Letters of Paul, the Book of Isaiah and even the challenging Book of Revelation.